 The Proposed Solution

 PSE offered to release some of their excess Jackson Prairie underground storage capacity if Cascade would agree to release to PSE a portion of Wenatchee Lateral capacity.
-It is the perspective of both companies that any contract was freely negotiated between two LDC market participants seeking to reliably serve their respective retail customers
+It is the perspective of both companies that any contract was freely negotiated between two LDC market participants seeking to reliably serve their respective retail customers.

 Therefore PSE and Cascade agreed that:

-Cascade needs additional peak-season storage and firm capacity to serve its growing market in the Bellingham, WA area
+Cascade needs additional peak-season storage and firm capacity to serve its growing market in the Bellingham, WA area:

 Cascade holds firm year-round pipeline capacity to and on NWP's constrained Wenatchee Lateral

-Due to permanent loss of certain industrial loads Cascade has determined that some of this capacity is surplus to its long-term needs
+Due to permanent loss of certain industrial loads, Cascade has determined that some of this capacity is surplus to its long-term needs.

-Due to slower than expected load growth Cascade has determined some of the capacity is surplus to our short-term needs
+Due to slower than expected load growth, Cascade has determined some of the capacity is surplus to our short-term needs.

-PSE needs year-round firm pipeline capacity on NWP’s constrained Wenatchee Lateral to reliably serve Kittitas portion of its distribution system
+PSE needs year-round firm pipeline capacity on NWP’s constrained Wenatchee Lateral to reliably serve the Kittitas portion of its distribution system:

-PSE holds (under separate contracts) firm storage service and seasonal firm transportation service to Bellingham area and has determined that portions of these contracts are surplus either on a short-term or long-term basis
+PSE holds (under separate contracts) firm storage service and seasonal firm transportation service to the Bellingham area and has determined that portions of these contracts are surplus either on a short-term or long-term basis.

-Due to slower than expected load-growth PSE has determined some firm storage service is surplus to its needs
+Due to slower than expected load-growth, PSE has determined some firm storage service is surplus to its needs.

-The seasonal firm transportation service from Jackson Prairie to Bellingham was originally acquired to deliver storage gas to PSE’s combined cycle combustion turbine connected to the Cascade’s system, but can be served with other capacity held be PSE
+The seasonal firm transportation service from Jackson Prairie to Bellingham was originally acquired to deliver storage gas to PSE’s combined cycle combustion turbine connected to the Cascade’s system, but can be served with other capacity held by PSE.

-Cascade and PSE were prepared to make both permanent and temporary, pre-arranged capacity releases to the other at the maximum rate; the non-biddable releases would be posted on NWP’s EBB with no other conditions
+Cascade and PSE were prepared to make both permanent and temporary, pre-arranged capacity releases to the other at the maximum rate; the non-biddable releases would be posted on NWP’s EBB with no other conditions.

-PSE would permanently release at maximum rate: 102,782 Dth of storage capacity and the associated 3,500 Dth/day deliverability of NWP SGS-2 storage service at Jackson Prairie and 3,500 Dth/day of NWP TF-2 transportation service from Jackson Prairie to Bellingham to Cascade, as a pre-arranged shipper (2012)
+PSE would permanently release at maximum rate: 102,782 Dths of storage capacity and the associated 3,500 Dths/day deliverability of NWP SGS-2 storage service at Jackson Prairie and 3,500 Dths/day of NWP TF-2 transportation service from Jackson Prairie to Bellingham to Cascade, as a pre-arranged shipper (2012)

-And temporarily release, with recall provisions, at maximum rate: 178,460 Dth of storage capacity and the associated 6,077 Dth/day deliverability of NWP SGS-2 storage service at Jackson Prairie and 6,077 Dth/day of NWP TF-2 transportation service from Jackson Prairie to Bellingham to CNGC, as pre-arranged shipper (2012 to 2020, with recall rights commencing in 2015)
+And temporarily release, with recall provisions, at maximum rate: 178,460 Dths of storage capacity and the associated 6,077 Dths/day deliverability of NWP SGS-2 storage service at Jackson Prairie and 6,077 Dths/day of NWP TF-2 transportation service from Jackson Prairie to Bellingham to CNGC, as pre-arranged shipper (2012 to 2020, with recall rights commencing in 2015)

-Cascade would permanently release at maximum rate: 1,000 Dth/day of NWP TF-1 transportation service from Sumas and Opal to Wenatchee to PSE, as pre-arranged shipper (2012)
+Cascade would permanently release at maximum rate: 1,000 Dths/day of NWP TF-1 transportation service from Sumas and Opal to Wenatchee to PSE, as pre-arranged shipper (2012).

-And temporarily release, with recall provisions, at maximum rate: 2,000 Dth/day of NWP TF-1 transportation service from Sumas and Opal to Wenatchee to PSE, as pre-arranged shipper (2012 to 2020, recall rights commence in 2015)
+And temporarily release, with recall provisions, at maximum rate: 2,000 Dth/day of NWP TF-1 transportation service from Sumas and Opal to Wenatchee to PSE, as pre-arranged shipper (2012 to 2020, recall rights commence in 2015).

 Cascade and PSE executed a contract which:

-required each party to release specified amount of capacity on a prescribed date
+required each party to release a specified amount of capacity on a prescribed date

 required capacity to be released through NWP’s EBB